By Matthew Edgar · Last Updated: December 15, 2023

 Thankfully, my name is detected and it is recognized as a person.
 Unfortunately, Elementive is not detected as an entity even though other organizations listed in my bio are.
 That is likely a limitation of this library and chances are Google’s more sophisticated library probably does understand Elementive is an organization.
 You can also see that some entities are labeled incorrectly.
 For example, SEO is detected as an organization instead of as a concept.

-However, it isn’t just about knowing the entities.
-In addition, Google needs to understand how those entities are connected to each other.
+However, it isn’t just about knowing the entities discussed on the website.
+In addition, Google needs to understand how those entities are connected.
 This is where links come into the picture.
-Links are a dicey subject to discuss within SEO, so I want to be clear: I’m not talking about backlinks in terms of quality or quantity but rather, links strictly as a way to explain relationships.
-That is, if two pages link to each other, chances are good that those pages are somehow connected.
-As well, I’m not exclusively referring to external backlinks—internal links on your website can help demonstrate relationships too.
+In this case, I’m not discussing links in terms of quality or quantity but rather, links strictly as a way to explain relationships.
+That is, if two pages link to each other, chances are those pages discuss subjects (or entities) that are somehow connected.
+Relationships can be established via external and internal links.

-Google uses the words around that link and the words within the link itself (the anchor text) to help learn something about the way these pages might be connected to each other., Google is using the words around the link and in the anchor text to detect entities and determine how those entities are related.
-As a result, it is important to make sure that the related pages sufficiently discuss those entities.
+Google uses the words around that link and the words within the link itself (the anchor text) to help learn something about the way these pages might be connected.
+If the anchor text includes entities, that helps Google make a clearer connection.

-Let’s bring this back to the Multiple Matthew Edgar problem.
+Let’s bring this back to the example of my website.
 As Google crawls through the web, they see references to an entity called “Matthew Edgar” and they can detect that entity is a person.
-However, Google wants to understand more about that entity, so they look for other entities related to that person—in linked pages or in unlinked pages.
-They see that sometimes the entity of “Matthew Edgar” is connected to the entity of “seo” while other times the entity of “Matthew Edgar” is connected to the entity of “darts”.
-Google, however, doesn’t see any overlap between these relationships or any pages on the website discussing these entities together (well, until somebody writes a post like this overlapping all the entities).
+However, Google wants to understand more about that entity, so they look for other entities related to that person by following related links.
+They see that sometimes the entity of “Matthew Edgar” is connected to the entity of “SEO” or “web consulting” and knows that is referring to me.
+Other times the entity of “Matthew Edgar” is referenced alongside other words and phrases.

-That lack of overlap clues Google’s bots into the idea that there must be two different people with the name Matthew Edgar.
-Along with learning that there are two different people sharing the same name, Google also understands something about each of those people.
-Now, as Google continues to crawl the web, they can look for more information about each distinct entity.
+As Google’s bots crawl the web and find these references, Google starts to learn there are multiple people with the name Matthew Edgar.
+Google collects information about each person with this name as a separate entity.
+As Google continues to crawl the web, they can look for more information about each distinct entity.

-The action item is to review all the entities related to your name, company name, product names within links (external or internal) and unlinked mentions.
+The action item is to review all the entities related to your name, company name, and product names within links (external or internal).
 You want to know if you are explaining the right relationships to Google.
-This is true even if you or your organization have a unique name.
+The cleaner the signals about the relationships, the easier it will be for Google to rank your website when people search those entities.

 Which Entity Is The Right Entity